visenze/visearch-widget-swift/README.md

 The products are displayed in a grid.

 Below is sample code for using "Search by Color" widget.

-Please read section 6.0 on important configuration steps.
+Add this sample code into your controller and make sure your controller is embedded in a navigation controller.
+So when this sample code is executed, the widget `ViColorSearchViewController` will be displayed through navigation from your controller.

 ```swift
 // create search parameter with color code 00ff00
 if let params = ViColorSearchParams(color: "00ff00") {